/ Harri Iisakka

 Unfortunately, there are some fundamental reasons why it’s currently practically impossible to charge some of the most loved EVs in a smart way.
 Out of all the EVs, there are only a few brands that Synergi doesn’t support – yet 😉.
 This short list includes Mercedes BenzVolvo BEVsOpelPeugeot, and Citroen

-For Mercedes Benz electric vehicles, the manufacturer (MB) blocks all the external players from controlling the charging when SoC is below 50%.
+For Mercedes Benz electric vehicles, the manufacturer (MB) blocks all the external players from controlling the charging when the SoC (state of charge) is below 50%.
 Their intention is good, but for us, starting and stopping charging is only possible sometimes.
-Therefore, we are unable to smart charge MBs currently.
+Therefore, we are unable to smart charge Mercedes Benz currently.

-For Volvo BEVs, on the other hand, the “newer” operating system requires a Bluetooth connection when setting up the connection to the Volvo cloud.
+For Volvo BEVs (battery electric vehicle), on the other hand, the “newer” operating system requires a Bluetooth connection when setting up the connection to the Volvo cloud.
 As we’re sitting at Synergi HQ, it is very challenging for us to confirm the connection via Bluetooth, and therefore we are still exploring other ways to control charging.

 Lastly, for the beloved French EVs (Opel, Peugeot, and Citroen), their cloud systems must be more mature to send start and stop charging commands.
-We are waiting for the Frenchmen to step up their cloud game, enabling us to help EV drivers save money and nature.
+We are waiting for the France based car-makers to step up their cloud game, enabling us to help EV drivers save money.

 Harri Iisakka